pyoomph/pyoomph/INSTALL.md

 ### Linux

 First, you have to make sure to have installed all dependencies, including some development files (headers).
-On e.g. `Ubuntu`, you can do the following
+On e.g. Ubuntu, you can do the following

 > sudo apt-get install libopenmpi-dev pybind11-dev libginac-dev libcln-dev libgmp-dev ccache libmkl-rt

 On other Linux distributions, other package manager like `yum` or `pacman` can be used to install the same libraries and headers.
-Afterwards, compile the required parts of `oomph-lib` by running
+Afterwards, compile the required parts of oomph-lib by running

 > bash ./prebuild.sh

-in your `pyoomph` directory.
+in your pyoomph directory.

-Install required and optional `python` modules via
+Install required and optional python modules via

 > python -m pip gmsh mkl mpi4py matplotlib numpy petsc4py pybind11 pygmsh scipy meshio pybind11-stubgen

-If you want to install `pyoomph` **for development**, it is best to install it via
+If you want to install pyoomph **for development**, it is best to install it via

 > bash ./build_for_develop.sh

-In that case, changes you make in the `python` untis of `pyoomph` will be used automatically.
+In that case, changes you make in the python files of pyoomph will be used automatically.
-**Alternatively**, for a **system- or user-wide installation** by copying the files to your `python modules`, do
+**Alternatively**, for a **system- or user-wide installation** by installing pyoomph, do

 > bash ./install.sh